 6. Wear pads safeguard the piping systems from damaging vibration effects by providing a damping effect and increasing stiffness.
 Pipe wear pads help the parent pipe material from banging on the support structures.

-So, in a nutshell, wear pads drive long-term performance by reducing corrosion, wear, and preserving pipes.
+So, in a nutshell, wear pads drive long-term performance by reducing corrosion, and wear, and thus preserving pipes.

 Installing Pipe Wear Pads